 What is Coming of Age Day?

-Many countries have a special day or a certain age that represents the change from an adolescent to an adult.
-In a lot of countries this is usually when you turn 18 or 21 years old and are finally able to do things like buy alcohol or vote.
-In Japan, Coming of Age Day is held on the second Monday in January every year to celebrate and congratulate those who will turn 20 between April 2nd of the previous year and April 1st of the current year.
+Most countries have a certain age that represents the transition from adolescent to adult.
+Typically, this age is around 18 to 21, and is associated with the ability to do things like purchase alcohol or vote.
+In Japan, this Coming of Age Day is held on the second Monday of January every year to congratulate those who will turn 18 to 20 between April 2nd of the previous year and April 1st of the current year.
 This important day represents the day that they officially become adults within Japanese society.
-Once they turn 20 they are able to smoke, drink, and gamble legally!
-Voting rights used to come with turning 20 as well, but the voting age was changed to 18 in 2015.
+Once you turn 20 in Japan you are legally allowed to smoke, drink, and gamble!
+Voting rights used to come with turning 20 as well, but the voting age has since been changed to 18.

 The history of Coming of Age Day

-It is said that coming of age ceremonies date all the way back to 714 AD, when a young prince wore fancy new robes and a special hairstyle to mark his passage into the adult world.
-The holiday was only established and made into a national holiday recently in 1948.
-During this time, it was decided that the national holiday would be held every year on January 15th, but in 2000 was changed to a Monday along with a number of other public holidays as a result of the Happy Monday System
+It is said that coming of age ceremonies date all the way back to 714 AD, when a young prince adorned a fancy new robe and special hairstyle to mark his passage into the adult world.
+The holiday was only established and made into a national holiday somewhat recently in 1948.
+During this time, it was decided that the national holiday would be held each year on the 15th of January, however, this was soon changed to Monday in 2000 as a result of the Happy Monday System.

-For the men’s attire, it used to be tradition to wear very formal kimono called montsuki haori hakama, which is a combination of a full length garment, a pleated and divided Japanese skirt for men, and a traditional half coat.
-Although nowadays it’s much more common for men to wear a formal western style suit and tie, there are still some who dress up traditionally.
+As for the men’s attire, it used to be tradition to wear a formal kimono called montsuki haori hakama, which is a combination of a full length garment, a pleated and divided Japanese skirt for men, and a traditional half coat.
+Although some still dress this way, it’s much more common for men to wear a formal Western-style suit and tie.

 How is Coming of Age Day celebrated?

-After the ceremony, people often go to a local shrine along with their families to pray for success and good health in their new adulthood ahead of them.
-And of course there are loads and loads of pictures taken with both family and friends.
-Since it’s such a special occasion, families will often hire professionals to take photos at a studio or at a shrine to celebrate and document the unforgettable milestone.
+After the ceremony, people will go to a local shrine along with their families to pray for success and good health in the years of adulthood ahead of them.
+And of course, there are loads and loads of pictures taken with both family and friends.
+Since it’s such a special occasion, families will sometimes hire professionals to take photos at a studio or shrine to document this unforgettable milestone.

 Regional differences

-Coming of Age Day is a little bit different depending on where you are in Japan.
-However, for the most part young adults attend the coming of age ceremony in their hometown.
+Coming of Age Day is a differs depending on where you are in Japan.
+But for the most part, young adults tend to attend this coming of age ceremony in their hometown.

 In Tokyo, some of the biggest ceremonies are held in Shibuya, Shinjuku and even at Meiji Jingu Shrine.
-In Urayasu city in Chiba prefecture, the ceremony is held at Tokyo Disney Resorts!
-The lucky people of Urayasu have the opportunity to celebrate with various Disney characters.
-The people from Narita City use Narita International Airport for their ceremony.
+In Urayasu city in Chiba prefecture, the ceremony is held at Tokyo Disney Resort, where the lucky people of Urayasu have the opportunity to celebrate with various Disney characters!
+Those from Narita City use the Narita International Airport for their ceremony.

-Down south in Kitakyushu, Fukuoka prefecture, lots of young adults dress up in very flashy and showy outfits to mark their entry into adulthood.
-A lot of their outfits show elements similar to those of subcultures such as biker gangs or yankee delinquents.
-People say it’s almost like a sea of halloween costumes.
+Down south in Kitakyushu, Fukuoka prefecture, lots of young adults dress up in flashy outfits to mark their entry into adulthood.
+A lot of their outfits display elements that resemble certain subcultures such as biker gangs or yankee delinquents.
+People often describe it as a sea of halloween costumes.

 Coming of Age Day is celebrated by many young adults and is a very important day throughout the country.
-Whether you’re actually turning 20, are celebrating someone turning 20, or simply want to see what the holiday is like, this is a great way to see a significant aspect of Japanese culture.
+Whether you’re actually coming of age, are celebrating someone coming of age, or simply want to witness and enjoy the festivities, this is a great way to see a significant aspect of Japanese culture.

 Kimono Rental in Japan

 It doesn’t have to be a special occasion like Coming of Age Day for you to get fancy and dress up in a kimono.
 It’s a lot of fun to wear a kimono and go out and take some beautiful pictures whether you’re with your significant other or with friends.
-Kimono Rental Wargo is the best when it comes to Kimono Rental, with locations all over Japan, affordable prices, and a wide selection of sizes and patterns.
-They even offer same day online reservations and walk ins!
-Book your plan below.
+Kimono Rental Wargo is the best when it comes to kimono rental with locations all over Japan, affordable prices, and a wide selection of sizes and patterns.
+They even offer same day online reservations and walk-ins!

 Japan Wonder Travel Tours